Goetsenhoven Airfield: World War II

-At the end of the war Goetsenhoven was returned to Belgian control by the Americans on 25 June 1945.
+At the end of the war, Goetsenhoven was returned to Belgian control by the Americans on 25 June 1945.

 Postwar use

-After the war Goetsenhoven was totally rebuilt, with the metal runway being removed and the airfield returned to its prewar configuration as a grass airfield.
+After the war, the metal runway at Goetsenhoven was removed and the airfield was returned to its prewar configuration as a grass airfield.
 It was reopened in 1950, and became the base field of the ESS (Elementary Flying School).
-In 1969 the flight training was upgraded to the SIAI Marchetti Aermacchi SF.260.
+In 1969, flight training was upgraded to the SIAI Marchetti Aermacchi SF.260.
 Also, two all-weather asphalt runways were laid down on the site, replacing the grass runway.

-In 1996 the flight training of the Belgian Air Force was centralised at Beauvechain Air Base, and the formal military presence came to an end at Goetsenhoven.
+In 1996, flight training of the Belgian Air Force was centralised at Beauvechain Air Base, and the formal military presence at Goetsenhoven ended.

 Besides the EVS during the weekends, the airfield is also used by the local flying club De Wouw, following the closure of the ESS was working with engine and gliders.
 The field is not open for flying on days that is also used by the Olympia Tiense Wielerschool for the training of young cyclists.

-As of 2020, the aeroclub "De Wouw" still operates from its premises at the South side of the field; formerly military hangars on the North-West side are now used by an ultralight flying club.
-The whole area being within the controlled airspace of Beauvechain Air Base, however, civilian flying is subject to strict limitations; basically operations are limited to weekends.
+As of 2020, the aeroclub "De Wouw" still operates from its premises on the south side of the field; formerly military hangars on the northwest side are now used by an ultralight flying club.
+Since the whole area is within the controlled airspace of Beauvechain Air Base, however, civilian flying is subject to strict limitations; basically, operations are limited to weekends.